eurekasfray/mono/README.md

 ## What is Mono?

-Mono is a workflow that establishes rules and conventions that guide the production of animation exercises.
-The workflow features a production pipeline and methods of asset management.
-Mono is designed explicitly for animation exercises (though this may change in the future as Mono grows and adapts to the needs and wants of its user).
+Mono is a workflow that sets rules and conventions to guide me along when I'm studying, practicing, and making animation.
+The workflow features a production-like pipeline.

+## Background

+I made Mono because I had found that inconsistencies arose between each of my productions as I animated more and more.
+Production assets had varying -- and often changing -- names and hierarchical organizations.
+What was one thing during my last exercise was a another during the next exercise.
+I soon identified the issue at hand to be the result of an unestablished production pipeline.
+I needed a consistent workflow.
+And that was how I conceived Mono.

+# Design

+## pipeline

-A pipeline according to Urchin,
+A production pipeline according to Urchin

-> Production pipeline can be considered to be an amalgam of
+> can be considered to be an amalgam of
 > * Production Software; i.e. what you use to make stuff, which spills into file formats and capabilities, can also include automation / project specific software that depends on project practices.
 > * Standards and Best practices: naming conventions, project file organization, dos and don’ts, limits on poly count, image size, etc.
 > * Pipeline software: any software or scripts that automate the pipline, project on a metalevel, or enforce the best practices, or better, allow only those best practices to be used (i.e. instead of using append/link, use the project approved asset manager, which only links in predictable ways)

-Mono treats animation exercises as very short films.
-An animation exercise and an animated short film share many similarities.
-What sets them apart is their quality.

-## Background

-Mono was designed to solve an issue that I faced.
-I had found that the process of making animation exercises arose increasing inconsistencies between each of my productions.
-Production assets had varying -- and often changing -- names and hierarchical organizations.
-What was one thing during the last production was a another during the next one.
-I soon identified the issue at hand to be the result of an unestablished production pipeline and unestablished means of managing production assets.
-Obviously, I needed a consistent workflow.
-That was the conception of Mono.

-# Principles
+## Principles

 The file-organization conventions follows some principles that allow it to be useful.